Annotated Picture Book list

 |

-The North Carolina Children's Book Award program is a children's choice program sponsored by school and public librarians in North Carolina and is designed to introduce children to current children's literature and to instill a love of reading.
+The North Carolina Children's Book Award program is a children's choice program designed to introduce children to current children's literature and to instill a love of reading.
+The award is sponsored by the North Carolina Library Association's Youth Services Section and supported by school and public librarians across the state.

 Picture Books |